snipsco/snipsmanager/README.rst

 A note on virtualenv
 ~~~~~~~~~~~~~~~~~~~~

 We suggest installing and running Snips Skills using a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ to avoid granting root privileges, and ensure your setup does not break when other packages are installed.
-Virtualenv can be installed and activated as follows:
+Virtualenv should be enabled before installing the ``snipsskills`` pip package, can be installed and activated as follows:

 .. code-block:: console

   $ sudo pip install --upgrade virtualenv
   $ virtualenv snips
   $ source snips/bin/activate
+  $ pip install snipsskills

 To exit the virtualenv, simply run: